open-zaak/open-zaak/CONTRIBUTING.md

 Whenever a branch is pushed or a pull request is made, the code will be checked in CI by the tools mentioned above, so make sure to install these tools and run them locally before pushing branches/making PRs.

 Open Zaak aims to meet the criteria of the [Standard for Public Code](https://standard.publiccode.net).
+Please make sure that your pull requests are compliant, that will make the reviews quicker.

 ### Forking the repository
 In order to implement changes to Open Zaak when you do not have rights for the [Open Zaak repository](https://github.com/open-zaak/open-zaak), you must first fork the repository.
 Once the repository is forked, you can clone it to your local machine.